Chen-Abudi/react-router-auth/README.md

   - **_useRouteLoaderData_**: Is a hook that efficiently manages loading states and data for specific routes.
 It optimizes rendering by fetching data only when needed, enhancing user experience.
   - **_useRouteError_**: This hook returns anything during an action, loader, or rendering inside of an **errorElement**.
+  - **_useNavigation_**: Is a hook that provides imperative navigation capabilities.
+It allows to programmatically navigate to different routes, pass state, and control navigation history, enhancing dynamic routing and user experience management.

 ---